doombubbles/rogue-remix/README.md

 ### Merchant Changes

-Merchants' inventory always include an extra 3 Permanent Boosts available, of which you can purchase one per merchant tile.
-On Legendary Shop tiles, one of the boosts will be guaranteed Legendary.

 You can now spend tokens to reroll a Merchant's shop.
 Starts at a cost of 3 Tokens, and increases by 3 each time per shop.

+Merchants' inventory can now include an extra 3 Permanent Boosts available, of which you can purchase one per merchant tile.
+On Legendary Shop tiles, one of the boosts will be guaranteed Legendary.
+As of BTD6 v48, this feature is Default Off due its to power level, but can be enabled in the mod settings.

 ![Screenshot of the merchant panel showing reroll option and boosts](Images/Screenshots/ScreenshotMerchant.png)